Promoting academic integrity

 Academic integrity responsibilities

 All members of the University community have a responsibility to understand and act in a way that supports the concepts and values of academic integrity.
-Academic staff have a responsibilty to promote academic integrity and to identify and report misconduct.
+Academic staff have a responsibility to promote academic integrity and to identify and report misconduct.

-Ranga Auaha Ako - Learning and Teaching Design have developed a website where staff can find guidelines for academic integrity in course design.
-Guidelines for Course Design
+Ranga Auaha Ako | Learning and Teaching Design Team have developed guidelines for staff to incorporate principles of academic integrity into course design.

 Academic honesty declaration